 Moreover, the boot includes a waterproof membrane and a rubber outsole that keeps water from getting in.
 This is important if you're sitting for long periods of time because snow might start melting under your feet and you don't want that leaking through the boot.
 That said, we wish the ankle were a bit higher to prevent snow or water from getting in that way, but the leather design makes it easy to combine with winter-weather pants for a good seal.

 Finally, the Mountain Ridge isn't just good for sitting.
-Its features such as a tough cement construction and non-slip rubber sole mean you can hike through winter terrain to get to your blind without sliding around or making too much noise.
+Its features such as a tough cement construction and non-slip sole mean you can hike through winter terrain to get to your blind without sliding around or making too much noise.

 - 2000g Thinsulate insulation